-WARNING: DO NOT PERMIT FINGERS TO TOUCH THE TERMINALS OF PLUGS WHEN INSTALLING OR REMOVING THE PLUG TO OR FROM THE OUTLET.
+WARNING: DO NOT PERMIT FINGERS TO TOUCH THE TERMINALS OF PLUGS WHEN INSTALLING OR REMOVING THE PLUG TO CR FROM THE OUTLET.

 WARNING: IF NOT PROPERLY GROUNDED THIS POWER TOOL CAN INCUR THE POTENTIAL HAZARD OF ELECTRICAL SHOCK.
-PARTICULARLY WHEN USED IN DAMP LOCATIONS IN PROXIMITY TO PLUMBING.
-IF AN ELECTRICAL SHOCK OCCURS THERE IS THE POTENTIAL OF A SECONDARY HAZARD SUCH AS YOUR HANDS CONTACTING THE SAWBLADE.
+PARTICULARLY WHEN USED IN DAMPLOCATIONS OR CLOSE electrical connections

+TO PLUMBING.
+IF AN ELECTRICAL SHOCK OCCURS THERE IS THE CHANCE OF A SECONDARY HAZARD SUCH AS YOUR HANDS CONTACTING THE SAWBLADE.